 Log in to MyWCC at any time to view your schedule.
 After getting in, click "Student Services", then "Registration", then click "Student Schedule".

 - Print your schedule if you make any changes.
 Close the browser for security when finished.
 The College does not usually mail student schedules.
-On campus, schedules may be printed either at Student Connection on the 2nd floor of the Student Center or in the Computer Commons on the 2nd floor of the Library.
+On campus, schedules may be printed either at Student Welcome Center on the 2nd floor of the Student Center or in the Computer Commons on the 2nd floor of the Library.
 If printing at the library make sure to take a dollar bill to get your first print card from the dispenser.

 Get Your WCC Student ID Card